ADS-B Radar

 Notifications

 When you’re not using the app, it monitors the air traffic in the background and is able to notify you if it spots specific callsigns, icao codes, countries or squawks.
+A wildcard ? suffix/prefix will monitor for a partial match on icao, callsign or aircraft type.
 It will also spot high or low altitudes, vertical rates, speeds, the distance to your receiver and the number of aircraft within reception range.
 A local macOS notification will be shown (see below).
 If you have the map open, the notification will be displayed on the map.

 Re-post Notifications